sailpoint-oss/developer.sailpoint.com/products/idn/docs/getting-started/authentication.md

 4. IdentityNow validates the token request and submits a response.
 If successful, the response will contain a new `access_token` and `refresh_token`.

-The query parameters in the OAuth 2.0 Token Request for the Refresh Token grant are as follows:
+These are the query parameters in the OAuth 2.0 Token Request for the Refresh Token grant:

 | Key           | Description                                                  |
 | ------------- | ------------------------------------------------------------ |